Lenddo/ruby-lenddo/README.md

     $ gem install lenddo

-## Usage
+## Configuration

 Require the Gem:

     require 'lenddo'

-Before make an API calls you need to configure :access_key and :secret_key in Lenddo.
+Before make an API calls you need to configure @access_key and @secret_key in Lenddo.
 To do this run the following code:

     Lenddo.configure do |config|
         config.access_key = @access_key
         config.secret_key = @secret_key
     end

+Note: To get your @access_key and @secret_key contact Lenddo or go to https://partners.lenddo.com/api_key.

 ## Development